EsupPortail/Esup-Pod/docs/4.x/Installation/upgrade_standalone_en.md

 ### Database

-If you're upgrading from a version earlier than Pod version 3.3.1 and you're running MySQL or MariaDB, you'll need to install the timezone in the SQL engine (as mysql root!).
+If you’re upgrading from a version earlier than Pod version 3.3.1 and you’re running MySQL or MariaDB, you’ll need to install the timezone in the SQL engine (as mysql root!).

 ```sh
 podv4$ mysql_tzinfo_to_sql /usr/share/zoneinfo | mysql -u root -p --database=mysql